eslam-gomaa/mysql_secure_installation_Ansible/README.md

 An **Idempotent** Ansible Module that provides the functions of `mysql_secure_installation`

-- Change MySQL Root Password - for a list of hosts i.e `localhost`, `127.0.0.1`, `::1`, .etc.
+💎 Change MySQL Root Password - for a list of hosts i.e `localhost`, `127.0.0.1`, `::1`, .etc.

-- Remove Anonymous User
+💎Remove Anonymous User

-- Disallow Root Login Remotely
+💎Disallow Root Login Remotely

-- Remove Test Database
+💎Remove Test Database